Turkey, camaraderie, and Polska!

 |0

-This work, Turkey, camaraderie, and Polska!
-[Image 4 of 4], by Bryan Araujo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Turkey, camaraderie, and Polska!, by Bryan Araujo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.